SFauth/AAC-using-large-language-models/audio_captioning/README.md

         ├── ./evaluation/ # Stores the code to create the plots and tables of the dissertation ├── ./sh_folder/ # Contains the shell-scripts to infer and to create the tables / plots ├── ./inference_result/ # Contains the inferenced results (one JSON, one CSV and one HTML per run) each run is uniquely identified by the timestamp
+        ├── ./softlinks/ # Store the softlinks to or the audio files themselves here!!!
-        └── sound_obj_generator.py # This program created the ChatGPT keyword list
+        ├── inference_magic.py # The central python script combining the data, the models and that stores the results └── sound_obj_generator.py # This program created the ChatGPT keyword list